Dream house, Mythic village.*

 The village is very welcoming of families-- you'll find parents and grandparents walking with toddlers, pushing strollers, carrying babies, together wandering the village.There have been birthdays, multi-generational family reunions, cooking groups, hikers, birders, and many assorted gatherings at the house.

-Children will love the castle ruins, the fresh croissants and caramel ice cream, the winding cobblestone streets, the sandy beach.
+Children will love the castle ruins, the caramel ice cream, the winding cobblestone streets, the sandy beach.
 And their parents will love the fact that the village is not only friendly and welcoming, it is almost impossible to get lost.
 Even better, the streets are too narrow for traffic except for an occasional service vehicle or lost traveler.

 At the same time, remember that the house hasn't been specifically child-proofed-- there are stairs and sharp edges for you to manage, and steep streets for you to climb.
-For this reason, you may find the house too risky for active toddlers, at least without good supervision and some movement of furniture.
+For this reason, you may find the house too risky for active toddlers, at least without very careful supervision and some movement of furniture.
 Infants of course are another matter.
 We can provide a portable crib and high chair, upon request.
 If you are flexible, and adventurous, you and your kids will have a blast.

 (See additional information on infants/toddlers in the Documents section under the "Your Journey" tab above.)